 Symptoms of Sensory Processing Issues

-Recognizing the symptoms of sensory processing issues is essential for early identification and intervention.
+Recognising the symptoms of sensory processing issues is essential for early identification and intervention.
 Individuals may exhibit hypersensitivity or hyposensitivity to sensory stimuli across various modalities, including auditory, visual, tactile, olfactory, and proprioceptive sensations.
-Hypersensitive individuals may experience aversive reactions to loud noises, bright lights, or certain textures, leading to avoidance behaviors or meltdowns.
+Hypersensitive individuals may experience aversive reactions to loud noises, bright lights, or certain textures, leading to avoidance behaviours or meltdowns.

 Prevention and Management of Sensory Processing Issues